Court rejects appeals by 47 Russians against Olympic bans

 ”The CAS panel found that the applicants did not demonstrate that the manner in which the two special commissions – the Invitation Review Panel and the Olympic Athlete from Russia Implementation Group – independently evaluated the applicants was carried out in a discriminatory, arbitrary or unfair manner.
 The Panel also concluded that there was no evidence the (commissions) improperly exercised their discretion.”

-The IOC issued a statement saying: ”We welcome this decision which supports the fight against doping and brings clarity for all athletes.”
+The IOC and the World Anti-Doping Agency welcomed the decision.
+The IOC issued a statement saying the decision ”supports the fight against doping and brings clarity for all athletes.”

-Following that, the IOC invited 168 Russians to participate as ”Olympic Athletes from Russia,” competing in neutral uniforms under the Olympic flag in a decision designed to balance the rights of individual athletes with the need for a strong deterrent to doping.
+The IOC subsequently invited 168 Russians to participate as ”Olympic Athletes from Russia,” competing in neutral uniforms under the Olympic flag in a decision designed to balance the rights of individual athletes with the need for a strong deterrent to doping.

+The Russian delegation in Pyeongchang declined requests for comment, with spokesman Konstantin Vybornov saying ”that’s it – the story is over.”

 Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been hotly anticipated by local fans.